JMarcan/JMarcan.github.io/_posts/2020-01-25-Stories-Hidden-In-AirBnB-Data.markdown

 Specifically, I asked those two questions:
 1. How looks the typical guest using AirBnB services? <br/>Is it foreigner or countryman?
 Will data reveal a clear segment in which landlords could specialize?
-2. Is Airbnb used primary as home sharing with tourists?<br/> Or as a business where entire flats are dedicated to tourists disturbing local housing market?
+2. Is Airbnb used primary as home-sharing with tourists?<br/> Or as a business where entire flats are dedicated to tourists disturbing the local housing market?

 ### Data used
-To find it out, I've took data from [insideairbnb.com](http://insideairbnb.com/get-the-data.html).<br/>
+To find it out, I've taken data from [insideairbnb.com](http://insideairbnb.com/get-the-data.html).<br/>
 Inside Airbnb is an independent, non-commercial set of data that allows you to explore how Airbnb is being used in cities around the world.

 - 'reviews.csv': dataset contains guest reviews (6 columns x 683884 rows for Prague)